amrutha-m206/MemoryGraphAI/MemoryGraphAI/Readme.md

-# MemoryGraph AI: Intelligent Graph-Based Research Assistant
+# MemoryGraph AI: A Dynamic, Context-Aware Hybrid Knowledge Graph Framework for Documents with Comparative Vector Database Analysis

 **MemoryGraph AI** is an advanced AI system that transcends traditional Vector-based RAG (Retrieval-Augmented Generation) by building a **Structured Knowledge Graph** from unstructured documents (PDFs, Text, Notes).